userfrosting/learn/17.i18n/03.translator/docs.md

 ### In Javascript

 Since the translator is written in PHP, it cannot be used with Javascript yet.
 In fact, providing dynamic translation with Javascript can be problematic.
 In most cases, it simpler to either have all your interface text pre-loaded in the page HTML (or Twig) template, or thought a separate AJAX query like the [alert stream](/routes-and-controllers/alert-stream).
-[Handlebar templates](/client-side-code/client-side-templating) can also be really helpful when deadling with dynamic content.
+[Handlebar templates](/client-side-code/client-side-templating) can also be really helpful when dealing with dynamic content.

 ## Placeholders